Updated: Apr 14

 Album: The Other Side Of Abbey Road ****

 Like Ramsey Lewis, George Benson took only weeks to cut his own album based entirely on one by The Beatles.
-Enthusiasm for the source inspired a fascinating record, possibly the coolest all-Beatle set ever cut, certainly superior to Booker T & the MGs similar exercise, McLemore Avenue.
+Enthusiasm for the source inspired a fascinating record, possibly the coolest all-Beatle set ever cut, certainly superior to Booker T & the MGs similar exercise, McLemore Avenue, which ended up a bit dull.

 But the rosette goes to this nine minute combo.
 A lyrical, rather sad Here Comes The Sun sung over piano and shiversome string quartet, morphs into an agitated, low-temperature I Want You (She’s So Heavy).
 Benson’s singing is a little wayward but conveys the song’s desperation.
 Things really pick up when Freddie Hubbard arrives on sylvan, plaintive trumpet and he and Benson trade blood-warm and ice-cool solos.